-Everybody knows the White Russian, especially those of us who remember Jeff Bridges in the Coen Brothers' epic movie "The Big Lebowski".
-Literally the only thing I remember from the movie is its main protagonist's consumption of these White Russians.
-And even though I have tried several recipes with different proportions of the main ingredients and using all kinds of dairy product from milk to heavy cream, I never became a huge fan.
+Everybody knows the White Russian, especially those of us who remember Jeff Bridges in the Coen Brothers’ epic movie “The Big Lebowski”.
+Literally, the only thing I remember from the movie is its main protagonist’s consumption of these White Russians.
+And even though I have tried several recipes with different proportions of the main ingredients and using all kinds of dairy products from milk to heavy cream, I never became a huge fan.

-Fast forward and a visit to St. George's Spirits in Alameda later, this cocktail was born.
+Fast forward and a visit to St. George’s Spirits in Alameda later, this cocktail was born.
 A good friend of mine came up with the idea of using Nutella and I took it and went with it.
 Doing a little bit of polishing and improvements in how to make the cocktail.
 The hardest part, though, was his challenge to name the cocktail.
-So after some thinking, I came up with the above name, as a derivative of the White Russian and referencing the hazelnuts that give Nutella it's unique and delicious flavor.
+So after some thinking, I came up with the above name, as a derivative of the White Russian and referencing the hazelnuts that give Nutella its unique and delicious flavor.

 - Put vodka and coffee liqueur into a blender (or a vessel for your immersion blender).

 - Add the Nutella and blend for 30 seconds at full speed.